OpenWork-NZ/mdwg/docs/_defs/MetadataDate.md

 ## ICSM Recommendations

-Therefore - In order to provide an idea of the age, validity and other time dependant properties of a metadata record, it is important to capture the important events that happened or will happen to a particular metadata record in the `MD_Metadata.dateInfo` element.
+Therefore - in order to provide an idea of the age, validity and other time dependant properties of a metadata record, it is important to capture the important events that happened or will happen to a particular metadata record in the `MD_Metadata.dateInfo` element.
 One of these important events must be of `dateType` "creation".
 This is often referred to as a "Metadata date stamp".

 This element should be updated in a consistent yet to be agreed upon manner.
 We recommend GeoNetwork's current approach.
 GeoNetwork updates the **revision date** for the metadata record automatically on every save.
 This supports systems such as notifications and harvesting regimes that rely on the capture of the date that a metadata record was last modified.